AndreasTang/TheLawOfDestiny/README.md

 The goal of this project is to make a easy to use game database.

-The game itself can be find at https://play.google.com/store/apps/details?id=com.mover.zwfz&hl=zh_TW
+The game itself can be found at https://play.google.com/store/apps/details?id=com.mover.zwfz&hl=zh_TW

 ## How to use